 As good as the leatherman tool is, sometimes you need a really good knife.
 The Smith & Wesson Oasis folds up small and it’s a very good knife.

-I actually carry these, along with the reusable cutlery, with me all of the time – not just while hiking.
+I actually carry a collapsible bowl and cup, along with my reusable cutlery, with me all of the time – not just while hiking.
 I hate using single-use plastic silverware or plastic containers and these help me remain mostly plastic-free.
 When you’re hiking, these are also hugely helpful for enjoying a neat and easy meal.

-I like the To Go Ware Bamboo Utensil Set.
-It has a loop on the back that you can hook to a carabiner and slap on the back of your backpack.
+Like my collapsible bowl and cup, I carry my To Go Ware Bamboo Utensil Set everywhere.
+It has a loop on the back that you can hook to a carabiner and slap on the back of your backpack for easy reach.